Still Accelerating: Type Ia supernova cosmology is robust to host galaxy age evolution: Modelling supernova--host-galaxy relationships as a function of redshift

 The physics of the explosions, or the way we observe them, are not directly influenced by the age of the galaxy (or, for that matter, its stellar mass).
 Rather, there are unknown parameters, which correlate with the host galaxy age and the SN physics, or the way we observe the SNe.
 The true driving cause of the relationship is uncertain, and if it does not evolve with redshift or evolves less with redshift than host galaxy age, then applying a correction based on the host age is incorrect.

 There may also be other systematic effects.
-For example, we note that possible deficiencies in the linear standardization of SNe Ia from equation~\ref{eq:simple_tripp} are beginning to emerge with new high-fidelity low-redshift datasets, particularly non-linearities in the $\alpha x_1$ term in low-$x_1$ SNe Ia \citep{garnavich_connecting_2023,larison_environmental_2024,newsome_mapping_2024,ginolin_ztf_2025-1}.
-Such low-$x_1$ SNe Ia preferentially occur in massive and passive host galaxies \citep{Hamuy2000,Sullivan2010}, reinforcing the difficulty in assuming that any effects observed in such SN Ia populations can be simply attributed to age.
+For example, possible deficiencies in the linear standardization of SNe Ia from equation~\ref{eq:simple_tripp} are beginning to emerge with new high-fidelity low-redshift datasets, particularly non-linearities in the $\alpha x_1$ term in low-$x_1$ SNe Ia \citep{garnavich_connecting_2023,larison_environmental_2024,newsome_mapping_2024,ginolin_ztf_2025-1}.
+Such low-$x_1$ SNe Ia preferentially occur in massive and passive host galaxies \citep{Hamuy2000,Sullivan2010}, reinforcing the incorrectness in assuming that any effects observed in such SN Ia populations can be attributed to age alone.